-Deidara is reduced to Ludicrous Gibs after Roshi stuffs a grenade into his pants.
+Deidara is reduced to Ludicrous Gibs after getting a grenade stuffed into his pants.

 Zaku gets two variants of this in Chapter 52, during the same incident, no less.
 Kushina punches him in the balls, then minutes later stabs him between his thighs with a knife.

 He Knows Too Much / Jury and Witness Tampering: Among Yagura's many atrocities as leader of the Blood Mist gang, it's revealed that he caused the disappearances of several key witnesses in a case against him, in which he was charged with the gangland slaying of six men in one night.

 Naruto falls into one at the end of Chapter 41 after the Blood Mist gang attacks him and his friends at Burger Castle, and specifically after realizing that, in the midst of his berserker rage, he hadn't been willing to heed Hinata's pleas to spare Zabuza and not kill him; the BSOD lasts right into the next chapter.

 Naruto gets another, shorter one in Chapter 46 after Roshi's death at Akatsuki's hands.

 I Don't Like the Sound of That Place: In Yagura's native Mist City, he and his gang reside in a very dangerous neighborhood that's been given the nickname Seppuku Society ("seppuku" is the Japanese word for "suicide") and there's a specific section of that neighborhood that's been dubbed "the Valley of the Shadow of Death."